Community Dinner Dance on Friday 13th January

 Annual Emigrants’ Newsletter

-The Annual Emigrants’ Newsletter has now been posted free of charge to all our emigrants throughout the world.
+The Annual Emigrants’ Newsletter has now been posted free of charge to all emigrants on our mailing list throughout the world.
 We are delighted with the good response received from this years issue and copies are still available for sale in local shops.
 This year’s issue is printed in full colour, bigger and better with 196 pages, and costs €10.

 Christmas Day ‘Goal Mile’ scores well